Home

 5. Another person or body in accordance with an alternative procedure.

-Those appointed to investigate with meet with the respondent and complainant and any other witnesses that are put forward that they choose to meet with if they believe that they can add evidence to the case.
+Those appointed to investigate will meet with the Respondent and Complainant and any other witnesses that they choose to meet with, if they believe that they can add evidence to the case.

-They also can specifically ask for evidence and a response to what’s been put forward.
-At the end of the process, they write a report with outcomes based around the following:
+They also can specifically ask for evidence and a response to what has been submitted.
+At the end of the process, they will write a report with outcomes based around the following:

 • Reconciliation Pathway (8)